cako/blog/_posts/2018-03-09-julia-fortran.md

 n = Int32[4]
 {% endhighlight %}

-The arrays are straightforward, this is how you usually allocate arrays.
-This is because the Fortran `ccall` demands passing references (or pointers) which is fine for arrays, because they are passed by reference.
+The arrays are straightforward; this is how one usually allocate arrays.
+This is because the Fortran `ccall` demands passing references (or pointers) which is fine for arrays, as they are passed by reference.
 An integer variable, on the other hand, is not bound to the reference of the variable, but to the value itself.
 Therefore, to make our lives easier, we will just encase it within an `Int32` array.
 With all that in mind, our `ccall` will look like:

 {% highlight julia %}
+ccall((:__basic_example_MOD_dot, "./basic_example.so"),
+      Float32,
-ccall((:__basic_example_MOD_dot, "./basic_example.so"), Float32, (Ref{Int32}, Ref{Float32}, Ref{Float32}), n, x, y)
+      (Ref{Int32}, Ref{Float32}, Ref{Float32}), n, x, y)
 {% endhighlight %}

 This should return `10.0`.